ycdxsb/PocOrExp_in_Github/2017/README.md

 - [https://github.com/tdwyer/PoC_CVE-2017-3164_CVE-2017-1262](https://github.com/tdwyer/PoC_CVE-2017-3164_CVE-2017-1262) :  ![starts](https://img.shields.io/github/stars/tdwyer/PoC_CVE-2017-3164_CVE-2017-1262.svg) ![forks](https://img.shields.io/github/forks/tdwyer/PoC_CVE-2017-3164_CVE-2017-1262.svg)

 ## CVE-2017-12624
  Apache CXF supports sending and receiving attachments via either the JAX-WS or JAX-RS specifications.
 It is possible to craft a message attachment header that could lead to a Denial of Service (DoS) attack on a CXF web service provider.
 Both JAX-WS and JAX-RS services are vulnerable to this attack.
 From Apache CXF 3.2.1 and 3.1.14, message attachment headers that are greater than 300 characters will be rejected by default.
-This value is configurable via the property &quot;attachment-max-header-size&quot;.
+This value is configurable via the property "attachment-max-header-size".